ShubhamGupta-tch/Movie-Recomendation-using-Web-Scrapping/README.md

 # Movie-Recommendation-System
-This is an AI based Movie Recommendation System
+This is an Web Scraping based Movie Recommendation System

 ### Technologies Used:
 1) IMDb